KempnerInstitute/kempner-hpc-handbook/_sources/development_and_runtime_envs/using_conda_env.md

     You can also create the environment from a `yaml` file.
 Please see the [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)'s official documentation for more information.

     ```
+    ```{tip}
+      You can also add a channel to the command if needed:

+      ```bash
+      mamba create --name myenv python=3.12 pip numpy -c conda-forge
+      ```

       You can also specify the list and order of channels to look for the software pacakges.

-    ```{tip}
+      ```bash
       conda config --add channels conda-forge
       conda config --add channels bioconda
+      ```

     ```